 – Peel potatoes, grate them very fine.

-– Mix potatoes with egg, flour, salt and nutmeg until you get a dough that can be formed into a big ball (a Kloss or Knoedel).
+– Mix potatoes with egg, flour, vegetables, parsley, salt and nutmeg until you get a dough that can be formed into a big ball (a Kloss or a Knoedel).

-– Take a big fabric napkin and grease one side with butter
+– Use a big fabric napkin and grease one side with butter.

 – Place ball into the middle and close it like you would have a bag, knot the 4 ends of the napkin.

-– Reduce heat and let Knoedel simmer for about 60 minutes.
+– Reduce heat and let Knödel simmer for about 60 minutes.

-– Let the Knoedel drain in a sieve and cut in slices.
+– When done, let the Knödel drain in a sieve, then cut in slices.

-If you like add butter with fried onion rings and bacon cubes to it.
-Serve the Knoedel with pork or beef roast.
-Tastes great with a meat dish and a creamy gravy.
+If you like combine with butter, fried onion rings and bacon cubes.
+Serve the Knoedel with a pork or beef roast that has lots of gravy.
+It’s a typical side dish that is served with a meat dish in a creamy gravy.